SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/04-Summary.md

   * **cookies** are used for storing user preferences and settings

-  * **sessions** hold more sensitve data, for a short duration of time, and cannot be altered
+  * **sessions** hold more sensitve data for a short duration of time and cannot be altered

   * the use cases for each of them